Villains United: Villains United: Infinite Crisis Special

 In Villains United: Infinite Crisis Special #1, the Secret Six meet to discuss their future as a team, with Deadshot recommending they be an amoral mercenary team.
 They participate in the battle of Metropolis and decide to remain neutral, even after the battle.
+In phase one of a master plan, the Society executes "Operation: Hope Abandoned", engineering breakouts at metahuman holding facilities worldwide.
+Oracle masses responses as fast as possible, but with the "Big Guns" of the Justice League unavailable, the heroes are having problems just holding the line.
+Contacting the Martian Manhunter, Oracle organizes a global telepathic link.